 - Selling property in New Mexico.
 Property includes things like furniture, computers, vehicles, digital goods, etc.

-- Leasing or licensing property in New Mexico.
+- Leasing or licensing property in the state of New Mexico.

 - Granting a right to use a franchise in the state.

-- Selling research and development services performed outside of the state when the product of the service is initially used in New Mexico.
-This is commonly referred to as a seller’s permit, sales tax license, sales tax number or sales tax registration.
+- Selling research and development services performed outside of the state if the service is initially used in New Mexico.
+This is commonly referred to as a seller’s permit, sales tax license, sales tax number, or sales tax registration.

 The sales tax permit is obtained through the New Mexico Taxation and Revenue Department as a part of applying for the Combined Reporting System (CRS) Identification Number.

-Check out the rest of this guide to find out who needs to register for the gross receipts tax, what products and services are taxable, how to register and reporting requirements.
+Check out the rest of this guide to determine who needs to register for the gross receipts tax, what products and services are taxable, how to register, and reporting requirements.

 Who needs to register for Gross Receipts Tax in New Mexico?

-Anyone engaging in business in New Mexico must register with the Taxation and Revenue Department.
+Anyone engaging in business in New Mexico must register with the New Mexico Taxation and Revenue Department.
 Engaging in business may include: